xlink-network/xlink-docs/README.md

 ## Endpoints

 Endpoints are the smart contracts that handle the asset transfers.
-They are owned by multisig contracts (for example, [Gnosis Safe](https://safe.global/) on Ethereum and [Executor DAO](https://explorer.stacks.co/txid/0xf4bd95ea0486e6a50ae632c613f1d72b2a5bbbc4211b494cd0f1d3443658544d?chain=mainnet) on Stacks) operated by XLink DAO Foundation.
+They are owned by multisig contracts (for example, [Gnosis Safe](https://safe.global/) on Ethereum and [Executor DAO](https://explorer.stacks.co/txid/0xf4bd95ea0486e6a50ae632c613f1d72b2a5bbbc4211b494cd0f1d3443658544d?chain=mainnet) on Stacks) operated by a decentralised network of validators and verifiers.

 Users use Endpoints to trigger transfer of source assets.
 The destination assets are then sent by a relayer by producing cryptographic proofs.